-ACT Aspire reports allow educators to understand how students are performing and growing over time.
-These features provide valuable insight into students' current and predicted academic achievement.
+A number of growth reporting features that allow educators to understand how students are performing and growing over time are available in ACT Aspire.
+These features provide valuable insight into students' current and predicted achievements.

 - Longitudinal reporting.
-ACT Aspire provides longitudinal reporting for English, reading, science, and math, from grade 3 through grade 10.
-Scores are plotted over time and viewed alongside grade-level-specific ACT Readiness Benchmarks indicating whether students are on target to meet the ACT College Readiness Benchmarks when they take the ACT test in grade 11. - Student growth percentiles (SGPs).
-ACT Aspire SGPs describe how a student performed compared to students with the same prior-year score history.
+ACT Aspire provides longitudinal reporting for each subject area from grade 3 through grade 10.
+Scores are plotted over time and viewed alongside grade-level-specific ACT Readiness Benchmarks indicating whether students are on target to meet the ACT College Readiness Benchmarks when they take the ACT test in grade 11. - Student growth percentiles.
+ACT Aspire provides student growth percentiles (SGPs) that describe how a student performed compared to students with the same prior-year score history.
 The SGPs range from 1 to 100 and growth is categorized as low (SGP < 25), average (25 ≤ SGP ≤ 75), or high (SGP > 75).
-SGPs are included in the Student Performance File (SPF) and are summarized in educator/group reports.
-For students who take the ACT in grade 11 after having taken ACT Aspire in grade 10, resources for calculating SGPs are provided at ACT Growth Modeling Resources.
+SGPs will be included in the student performance file and in educator/group reports.
+For students who take the ACT in grade 11 after having taken ACT Aspire in grade 10, resources for calculating SGPs are provided online at www.act.org/content/act/en/research/act-growth-modeling-resources.html.
 The SGPs are developed using quantile regression methods.
 The reference groups for calculating the SGPs include the nationally-tested population.
-SGPs measure growth over one-year time intervals (e.g., spring grade 5 to spring grade 6 or fall grade 8 to fall grade 9).
+SGPs will measure growth over one-year time intervals (e.g., spring grade 5 to spring grade 6 or fall grade 8 to fall grade 9).
 Like other measures of student growth, SGPs are subject to measurement error.
-Users should not rely solely on SGPs when assessing how much a student has learned in a subject. - Score Predictions.
-Predicted paths forecast ACT Aspire score ranges over the next two years.
-Because the ACT Aspire assessment system ends in 10th grade, predicted paths for 9th-grade reports only cover one year, and 10th-grade reports do not include predicted paths.
-Predicted paths are a range, reflecting uncertainty in how a student will perform in the future.
-The predicted paths assume typical growth and are reported for English, mathematics, reading, and science.
-Predicted 10th-grade PreACT score ranges are reported for students in grades 6-9, and predicted 11th-grade ACT score ranges are reported for students in grades 6-10.
-The PreACT and ACT score predictions also assume typical growth.
+Users should not rely solely on SGPs when assessing how much a student has learned in a subject. - Predicted paths.
+Predicted score paths will be highlighted on student current progress charts, providing predicted score ranges for the next two years (or next year for writing test).
+It is expected that about 50% of students will score within their one-year predicted path, and about 75% will score within their two-year path.
+For grade 9, ACT Aspire will report predicted grade 10 ACT Aspire score ranges as well as predicted subject test and Composite score ranges for the ACT.
+For grade 10, ACT Aspire will report predicted subject test and Composite score ranges for the ACT.
+Predicted score paths can be used: - ~ To determine if students are likely to meet ACT Readiness Benchmarks over the next two years (or next year for writing) - ~ To identify students who are unlikely to meet a future-year standard and thus are candidates for extra academic support - ~ To predict score ranges on the ACT (for grades 9 and 10) - Aggregate growth statistics.
+Predicted score paths will be highlighted on aggregate current progress charts, providing a predicted mean score for the next year.
+The percentage of students in each SGP category (low, average, or high) is also highlighted on educator/group reports.
+It is also possible to calculate other summary growth measures, such as the mean or median SGP, using data in the student performance file.